tvondra/count_distinct/README.md

 COUNT_DISTINCT aggregate
 ========================
-This extension provides a hash-based alternative to COUNT(DISTINCT ...) which for large amounts of data often ends in sorting and bad performance.
+This extension provides a hashAgg-compatible alternative to COUNT(DISTINCT ...) and ARRAY_AGG(DISTINCT ...)
+which for large amounts of data often end in sorting and bad performance.

 Functions
 ---------
-There's a single polymorphic aggregate function, handling all fixed length data types passed by value (i.e. up to 8B values on 64-bit machines):
+There are three polymorphic aggregate functions, handling all fixed length data types passed by value (i.e. up to 8B values on 64-bit machines) or arrays of such types:

+* count_distinct(anyelement)
+* array_agg_distinct(anynonarray)
-* count_distinct(p_value anyelement)
+* array_agg_distinct(anyarray)

 Extending the same approach to other data types (varlena or passed by reference) should be rather straight-forward and I'll do that eventually.